For information regarding troubleshooting rotations, refer to the following:

 - Use un-waxed floss to check for pressure or lack of space with surrounding teeth

 - If the contacts are tight, you can do some hand stripping of approximately .1mm.
 You are going to need the medium diamond strip and the IPR gauges, which you can purchase from us in an IPR Kit or as separate parts at our online store.
-For more specific instructions on how to do this exactly, click here.
+For more specific instructions on how to do this exactly, go to IPR - How to Perform.

 2. As an alternative to IPR, a revision can be submitted requesting expansion of the arch.
 Here is a tip on that from our Chief Technical Officer, Dr. James Mah:

 “The amount of space needed to correct is generally a little more than that required by calculation.
 For example, say a tooth needs 1.0 mm of space to correct its position.
 Many dentists will IPR 1.0mm only and some will have success but many will find it difficult.
 On the other hand if the arch was slightly expanded 0.5 mm in this area, following IPR of 1.0 mm, there is 1.5 mm of available space allowing for much easier correction of the rotation.
 The excess space of 0.5 mm if it remains is generally closed in subsequent phases with the virtual chain.
 The numbers in the example will vary from tooth to tooth and in different situations but nevertheless a consideration for dealing with difficult rotations is to create a small amount of excess space to allow for it.
 With braces we often put a coil spring between brackets first and following creation of excess space, the mal-positioned tooth is move into alignment and excess space closed afterwards.”

 3. Sometimes just a little more pressure is needed:

 - You can use Hilliard pliers to make a small indent (like a dimple) to increase pressure in the direction needed.
 For more specific instructions on this, click here: